Updated 27 June 2025

 Step 5: Gradually extend crate time

-How to crate train an older dog with separation anxiety
+How to crate train a dog with separation anxiety

-Got a pooch who can’t bear to be alone?
-If your dog experiences separation anxiety, the crate can still be helpful.
-Here are some tips on how to crate train an older dog with anxiety:
+If your dog experiences separation anxiety, crate training your dog can help.
+Here are some tips on how to crate train an older dog or a puppy with anxiety:

-- Add a personal touch: Place a blanket or shirt with your scent into their crate to give them that "you're still here" feeling.
+- Add a personal touch.
+Place a blanket, a favorite toy or shirt with your scent into their crate to give them a familiar feeling.

-- Calming vibes: Use anxiety toys, calming pheromone sprays, or even some relaxing background music to help keep them at ease.
+- Create a calm atmosphere.
+Use anxiety toys, calming pheromone sprays, or relaxing background music to help keep your dog at ease.

-- Listen to your dog: If your dog starts barking or whining in the crate, it’s important to respond to your pooch - otherwise, you may cause more issues in the long run.
+- Listen to your dog.
+If your dog starts barking or whining in the crate, it’s important to respond - otherwise, you may cause more issues in the long run.
 Slow down the training process, and do what you can to create a calm environment.

-- Don’t make it a big deal: Certified master dog trainer, Rob Kuty explains how to act when approaching your dog after their alone time:
+- Return calmly.
+Certified master dog trainer, Rob Kuty explains how to act when approaching your dog after their alone time:

 “When a person has been away from their dog, especially if it’s been for hours, the human tends to feel bad and wants to make up the lost time.